Agent Quick Start

 With embedded co-browsing you may traverse the pages (predefined by your company) that sit behind your own firewall.

-Embedded co-browsing allows you to ‘arrive’ in the agent session with the visitor history intact.
+Embedded co-browsing allows you to ‘arrive’ in the agent Conversation with the visitor history intact.
 This means that when using embedded co-browsing you can enter the context of whatever the visitor was doing (within your company’s unblu-orchestrated pages).

 Using embedded co-browsing the agent can observe the actions of the visitor and they can move their pointer but they cannot interact with the page; only the visitor can trigger actions.
 See Agent Side Limitations for a little more on what Embedded Co-browsing actually means for the agent.